 Panfield has a mixture of housing from the very early (Panfield Hall) to 20th century rural housing, bungalows and cottages, through to some modern small-scale developments.

-The Bell Public House has stood in the village since 1400, and the Church of St Mary and St Christopher, although having its origins in the 5th century; the building that is seen today is 15th Century, with walls of flint, pebble-rubble, and ironstone.
+The Bell Public House has stood in the village since the 1400s, and the church of St Mary and St Christopher, although having its origins in the 5th century; the building that is seen today is 15th century, with walls of flint, pebble-rubble, and ironstone.

 The population of about 841 (2011 Census) has fluctuated little for a number of years reflecting the slow growth encouraged by the Village Design Statement drawn up by residents in 2014, laying down the vision to retain Panfield’s special character and providing guidance to manage change, and improve the qualities of the village as a small residential rural community.

 Read more about the village plus the village sign here.